pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 <!--
 - Ensure old code standards can be easily adapted.
 - Remove old code styles (Either defined or implied)
-- Minimise the amount of pollution that the old code base presents.
+- Minimise the amount of cross pollination of styles.
+- Unifi the coding conventions.
 -->

 ---